ybyzek/theniledev-examples/data-plane/pulumi/README.md

 ### Programmatically

-1. In your `.env` file, set `NILE_ORGANIZATION_NAME` and comment out `NILE_ORGANIZATION_ID` (you won't know this yet).

-2. Install and build the project
+1. Install and build the project

 ```bash
 yarn install && yarn build
 ```

-3. Configure the control plane.
+2. Configure the control plane.
 This command will read from the `.env` file you defined earlier.

 ```bash
 yarn cp-configure